guitarvydas/guitarvydas.github.io/_posts/2021-05-26-Waterfall Takeaways.md

 Most current PLs treat asynchrony as a second class paradigm.

+It is straight-forward to simulate concurrency on synchronous operating systems (See `CALL/RETURN Spaghetti`)  [_Note that threading is, also, just a simulation_.]

 # Tell: Backtraces

 Backtraces are a _tell_ that indicates happy-path-only thinking.